kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 	//    (e.g. device.attributes["dra.example.com"] evaluates to an object with all
 	//    of the attributes which were prefixed by "dra.example.com").
 	//  - capacity (map[string]object): the device's capacities, grouped by prefix.
 	//
+	// When pod scheduling encounters CEL runtime errors (such as looking
+	// up an attribute that isn't defined) for some devices, it will abort
+	// allocation and fail scheduling for the Pod.
+Surfacing evaluation
+	// errors immediately prevents silent topology matching failures that are
+	// extremely hard to detect.
+A robust expression should, for example, check
+	// for the existence of attributes before referencing them to avoid
+	// runtime evaluation errors.
+	//
+	// The length of the expression must be smaller or equal to 10 Ki.
+The
+	// cost of evaluating it is also limited based on the estimated number
+	// of logical steps.
+	//
 	// +required
 	Expression string `json:"expression"`